Participatory surveillance: Doxing

 Doxing is a form of cyberbullying, using the Internet to post private information about an individual or organization as a means of attack against the entity.
-Common information that can be leaked can be anything from a past discretion, home address, or even social security number of the victim.
-This information could be freely available on the internet for the attacker to access and publicize.
-This differentiates it from other types of information leaks, since the information is simply being brought to the forefront of the public's viewing.
+Common information that can be leaked can be anything from a past indiscretion, home address, or even social security number of the victim.
+This information could be freely available on the internet for the attacker to access and further publicize.
+This differentiates it from other types of information leaks, since the information is simply being brought to the forefront of the public's awareness.
 In other words, the public information being leaked could be found freely by other parties even if it was not exposed in a more public light.
 The term "doxing" comes from the origins of document, first used in 2001 with the infamous hacker collective called Anonymous.

 With today's current laws, most legislation pertaining to cyber threats and attacks are rooted in the 1990s, when the Internet was just developing.
+Due to information being stored online, doxing does not adhere to standard rights of privacy, and may be a breach of legal purpose limitation principles — data posted online may not be freely used for any purpose, even if it is publicly available, and consent cannot be assumed.

-Due to information being stored online, doxing does not adhere to standard rights of privacy.
-Constitutionally, individuals should have the right to disclose or not disclose information, while at the same time being able to make decisions about privacy.
-The First Amendment protects the right to free speech, but doxing uniquely uses information available to the public, leading some 'doxers' to claim that they are simply exercising their First Amendment rights.
+From the US constitutional perspective, individuals should have the right to disclose or not disclose information, while at the same time being able to make decisions about privacy.
+The US First Amendment protects the right to free speech, but doxing uniquely uses information available to the public, leading some 'doxers' to claim that they are simply exercising their First Amendment rights.
 The only exception to First Amendment rights came about from Cohen v.
 California, which established the "true threat" exception.
 This exception established a breach of free speech rights whenever the content of the speech maliciously invades privacy interests.
 However, this exception may only work in some doxing situations, where the court measures the extent of the offense and the reactions from the attack.

+In the EU and UK, the GDPR privacy law gives personal data special protection, so that any data which can identify an individual must only be processed or used if one of the specified legal reasons allow it.